katsudon16/GNMF/README.md

 ### Main todo list

-- Test with different matrix shapes and # iterations to
+- Test with lambda = 0
-  i) check if the implementation is correct ii) check if the implementation is scalable
-- Compare the result with the paper
+- Compare the result with the paper using the accuracy
-- Plot and compare the reconstruction errors between GNMF and vanilla NMF methods
-- Plot the objective function values vs iterations
+- Test divergence method
+- Create README for testing

 ### Variables naming